Last updated 19 July 2021

 - Face Time, Zoom or Skype calls are encouraged if families wish to arrange this with staff and ellenor has internet connected kit available to facilitate this type of contact.

 - A phone is available for patients to receive a call from their friends and families.

 - Messages/photographs can be emailed in and printed for delivery to patients.

 - ellenor can provide tokens that create physical connection between the dying person and their relatives.
-Examples include “knitted hearts” where one is given to the patient and the other to their close relatives.
-Due to generous donations we can provide these hearts.

 - Cards with personal messages can be written and staff will deliver these to a loved one.